bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *Click, zzzzuuuuuiiii, duk, click*

 "-the..."
-Adrex had a hard time not grinning, as Yurgunn pressed the plate again.
+Adrex had a hard time not giggling, as Yurgunn pressed the plate again.
 "eh - the gears can spin an exact amount of time, which-"

 *Click, zzzzuuuuuiiii, duk, click*